NicolasOmar/angular-practice/README.md

 Repository created to record my practice learning Angular with exercises base on [Angular Course](https://www.udemy.com/course/the-complete-guide-to-angular-2/) of [Maximilian Schwarzmüller](https://www.udemy.com/user/maximilian-schwarzmuller/).

 ## Repo Structure
-For a better search, I divided all learned lessons in the following folders:
+For a better search, I divided the lessons I learned in the following folders:
 - `1-learning`: An app used to show every assignment and example besides the main project.
 - `2-project`: A single page application used to apply all the knowledge as the main project.